Masterminds/sprig/README.md

 - hasKey: Takes a dict and a key, and returns boolean true if the key is in the dict.
 - pluck: Given a key and one or more maps, get all of the values for that key.
+- keys: Get an array of all of the keys in a dict.
+Order is not guaranteed.

 ```
 {{$t := tuple 1 "a" "foo"}}